 There are two types of RF power, average power and

 peak envelope power.
 Both average and peak powers are

-envelope power, although we rarely hear the term average envelope power.
+envelope power.
+We rarely hear the term "average envelope power" but

 Average power is the longer time average of envelope power, while PEP or peak

 envelope power is the highest short-term peak of envelope power.

 There is no such thing as “RMS power”.
 Audio marketing people